 Describe any potential risks that subjects may encounter by participating in your research project.
 Such risks may include but are not limited to psychological stress, loss of privacy or confidentiality, social risks, legal risks, economic risks, or physical harm.

 Some risks of harm are foreseeable and others unforeseeable.
-For example, a foreseeable risk may include; psychological distress during and after a study of suicide ideation that involves subjects who are suicidal.
-Another example, a psychological test that is routine and poses no more than minimal risk, may be considered more than minimal risk if taken by a person who suffers from a mental illness, severe anxiety or depression.
+For example, a foreseeable risk may include psychological distress during and after a study of suicide ideation that involves subjects who are suicidal.
+Risk level can also be dependent on the participants such as when a psychological test that is routine and poses no more than minimal risk may be considered more than minimal risk if taken by a person who suffers from a mental illness, severe anxiety, or depression.
 If applicable, comment specifically on risks of imposing an intervention on someone who may have an existing psychological condition or disorder.

 Other foreseeable risks may include risks associated with a possible loss of confidentiality.
 Investigators should be sensitive to the vulnerabilities of the population under study and how a breach of confidentiality may impact a subject’s standing with the community, employer, spouse, school, etc.